keunwoochoi/coverage-at-k/README.md

-# Coverage-at-K and its AUC: A Simple Evenness Metrics
+# Coverage-at-K: A Simple Evenness Metric

 A simple and intuitive metric for measuring the evenness of frequency distributions, focusing on scarce classes.